knaidoo29/mistree/docs/source/mst_branches.rst

     the full data set and finding branches in each sub division and then completing branches that straddle across the divides.

     :param sub_divisions: The number of divisions used to divide the data set in each axis.
-A significant boost in speed is achieved.
+Used for speeding up the branch finding algorithm when using many points (> 100000).
     :type sub_divisions: int
     :param edge_degree: The degree for the ends of each edge.
     :type edge_degree: array